FlowFuse/website/src/blog/2023/08/UNS-article.md

 ### Problem 1: Information Loss and Transaction Costs

 In the traditional model, data collection flows upward from Levels 0 to 4, while planning goes downward from Level 4 to 0.
 Information traversing from Level 0 to Level 4 has to pass through at least four stages.
 Despite theoretical lossless transmission of information, the practical scenario inevitably results in some degree of information loss between levels.
-The upshot is that original information from Level 0 arrives at Level 4 late, altered, or not at all.
+The result is that the original information from Level 0 arrives at Level 4 late, altered, or not at all.

+**Example:** In a manufacturing plant, multiple sensors at Level 0 detect a sudden event.
+By the time this information passes through intermediary layers (e.g. PLC, SCADA, MES) to reach Level 4 where a planning decision can be made, it is delayed and distorted due to the multiple transitions.
+The factory might suffer damage before proper actions are taken because the original data didn't arrive on time or not at all.

 ### Problem 2: The Expense of One-to-One Connections

 The Automation Pyramid does not explicitly provide a data management approach.
 Consequently, one-to-one connections between IT systems become a necessity for data transfer between levels.
 For example, Level 3 IT systems need at least two connections to the adjacent levels.
 This can lead to thousands of one-to-one interfaces between IT systems, incurring exorbitant costs for projects and maintenance.

+**Example:** In a semiconductor company, the Manufacturing Execution System (MES) serves as a critical intermediary in the Automation Pyramid.
+It must be integrated both with PLCs at the lower level for real-time control and with the ERP system at a higher level for business planning.
+This complex integration leads to the creation of numerous one-to-one connections.
+Furthermore, in implementing Industry 4.0 use cases like analytical applications, the MES data is often required, creating even more connections.
+The multitude of connections complicates the system, making changes extremely difficult and maintenance intensive.
+This inflexibility becomes a barrier to adaptability and growth, hindering the efficient digital transformation of the manufacturing process.

 ### Problem 3: AI's Dependence on Data

 Artificial intelligence (AI) requires extensive, well-organized data.
-Given the current architecture, data would have to be manually collected and prepared from individual systems and levels.
+Given the current architecture, data would have to be  collected and prepared from case to case for each individual system and leves.
 This would invariably lead to numerous new one-to-one connections, offering no flexibility.
 Hence, AI and the Automation Pyramid can only collaborate in a significantly restricted manner.

+**Example:** A car manufacturing firm aims to leverage a neural network for predictive maintenance.
+Within the constraints of the existing Automation Pyramid's architecture, the positioning for such an application is non-existent.
+To train the neural network and subsequently analyse the data, a consolidation of varying hierarchical data is essential, such as sensory input, maintenance records, production scheduling plans, etc. Under the current architecture, the introduction of this application precipitates the creation of a multitude of new one-to-one connections.
+Consequently, it underscores the pressing need to rethink the structural paradigms.

 ## IIoT Circle and Unified Namespace